T

 landmark

 See the iconic symbol of American independence, the Liberty Bell.
-Explore exhibits detailing its history and significance.
-Admission is free, but expect security checks.
+Learn about its history and significance through exhibits and a short film.
+Entry is free.

-• Combine with your Independence Hall visit as they are adjacent.
+• Combine with a visit to Independence Hall as they are adjacent.

 Short walk from Independence Hall.